-For incomplete applications submitted in response to this Rule, failure to submit all information requested within the time limit specified by the General Manager shall result in enforcement pursuant to Rule 20.4-B, 20.4-C, and 20.4-D, unless due diligence is demonstrated and a written extension with a revised deadline is approved by the General Manager.
+For incomplete applications submitted in compliance with this Rule, failure to submit all information requested within the time limit specified by the General Manager shall result in enforcement of Rule 20.4 B, unless due diligence is demonstrated and a written extension with a revised deadline is approved by the General Manager.

-If a Water Distribution System had System Limits imposed prior to May 21, 2014 (the effective date of Ordinance No. 160), and meets the criteria for a Confirmation of Exemption without System Limits or a Level 1 Water Distribution System Permit without System Limits, the Owner may submit an application to remove the System Limits pursuant to the procedures specified in Rule 21-A and the Implementation Guidelines.
+If a Water Distribution System had System Limits imposed prior to May 20, 2014 (the effective date of Ordinance No. 160), and meets the criteria for a Confirmation of Exemption without System Limits or a Level 1 Water Distribution System Permit without System Limits, the Owner may submit an application to remove the System Limits pursuant to the procedures specified in Rule 21-A and the Implementation Guidelines.